Golf Tutorials

 By Spencer Lanoue

 A semi-private golf course operates on a hybrid model, offering the best of both the public and private golf worlds.
 In simple terms, it's a privately-owned course that sells annual memberships but also allows the general public to play by paying a daily green fee.
-This article will break down exactly what that means for you as a golfer, outlining the an experience for both members and public players, comparing it to other types of courses, and giving you the framework to decide if it’s the right fit for your game.
+This article will break down exactly what that means for you as a golfer, outlining the experience for both members and public players, comparing it to other types of courses, and giving you the framework to decide if it’s the right fit for your game.

 What Exactly Is a Semi-Private Golf Course?